Eco-Flow/training/eco-flow-training/docs/nfcore_rnaseq.md

 They are made up of the efforts of the entire community, and are coordinated by a dedicated team at nf-core.
 For those beginning their bioinformatics journey, they are a super useful way to get the heavy lifting of bioinformatics done in an efficient way.

+## Practical course

+Follow the next steps to run the nf-core RNA-Seq pipeline on some example data.
+The aim of this section is to help you feel more confident running nf-core pipelines.

 **Step 0.
 Understanding RNA-Seq**